 6. Set up a standing order for your savings

 Once you know how much you can afford to save, contact your bank (or go online) and set up a standing order for the funds to go directly into your savings account.
-This will take away temptation to just keep it in your current account!
+This will take away the temptation to just keep it in your current account!

 7. Consider using cash instead of cards

 Sometimes having cash in your pocket can make you more mindful about what you spend.
 Read on to find out the advantages and disadvantages of using cash.